-Ganesh Chaturthi is celebrated in homes, at temples, and also in the public spaces where huge decorative pandals or mandaps are structured to house the clay idols of Ganapati.
+Ganesh Chaturthi is celebrated in homes, at temples, and also in public spaces where huge decorative pandals or mandaps are structured to house the clay idols of Ganapati.
 In homes, people install small clay statues or place a picture of Lord Ganesha at the entrance, hoping for an obstacle-free and lucky new beginning.

-For public celebrations, funds are collected and pandals are built.
+For public celebrations, funds are collected, and pandals are built.
 Beyond the religious significance, this sees a spur of cultural activities.
-Singers and theatre artists perform on stages on one side and simultaneously, most places also see blood donation camps, free health check-ups, donations, and food distribution among the poor.
+Singers and theatre artists perform on stages on one side, and simultaneously, most places also see blood donation camps, free health check-ups, donations, and food distribution among the poor.

 Aarti songs or bhajans dedicated to the Lord reverberate in the air.
-At many places, you’d also feel like dancing in devotion as Bollywood numbers like Deva Shree Ganesha or Sadda Dil Bhi Tu (Ga Ga Ga Ganapati) blare through the speakers.
+In many places, you’d also feel like dancing in devotion as Bollywood numbers like Deva Shree Ganesha or Sadda Dil Bhi Tu (Ga Ga Ga Ganapati) blare through the speakers.
 Post the 10th day, the idol is taken out on a procession and immersed in a nearby waterbody.
 There’s a whole lot of singing, dancing, and chanting ‘Jai Ganapati!’ that goes on during Visharjan, making it one gala affair.

 Decorations during Ganesh Chaturthi

 With every place, both home and public spaces, becoming dotted with small and mighty idols of Ganapati, extravagant decorations ensue.
 The idols are usually ordered a month or so before from the local artisans.
-Other puja accessories and decoratives, including LED lights, wall hangings, etc, are bought and kept ready days ahead of Ganesh Chaturthi.
+Other puja accessories and decoratives, including LED lights, wall hangings, etc., are bought and kept ready days ahead of Ganesh Chaturthi.

-Food offering during Ganesh Chaturthi
+Food offerings during Ganesh Chaturthi

 Top places to celebrate Ganesh Chaturthi in India

 It is said that if you want to have a truly cultural immersive experience, the best time to visit any place is during a festival.
-While Lord Ganesha is a much-loved deity of the Hindu pantheon, and in his honor, almost the whole country gets decked up, there are a few special mentions that take this fiesta to a completely different level.
+While Lord Ganesha is a much-loved deity of the Hindu pantheon, and in his honour, almost the whole country gets decked up, there are a few special mentions that take this fiesta to a completely different level.

 The celebration takes place either in homes or is organized by different societies, the sarvajanik (public) puja pandals.
 A healthy competition goes on between different organizations that try to take home the prize for the best pandal and idol.
 A few places in the city that boast of a great pandal are:

-- Lalbaugcha Raja in Lalbaug, Central Mumbai is the most venerated pandal in the city.
+- Lalbaugcha Raja in Lalbaug, Central Mumbai, is the most venerated pandal in the city.
 The sheer size of the idol is bound to take you aback.

 - Ganesh Galli Mumbaicha Raja in Central Mumbai is among the oldest pandals in the city and offers some extraordinarily creative theme-based pandals to look out for.

-While every corner of the city gets all decked up during the 10 days, the best five cloud-pleasers are: Kasba Ganpati, Tambdi Jogeshwari Ganpati, Tulsi Baug Ganpati, Guruji Talim, and Kesariwada Ganpati.
-Daghdushet Halwai Ganpati is yet another notable pandal that never fails to awe-inspire the visitors with its replication of famous monuments.
+While every corner of the city gets all decked up during the 10 days, the best five cloud-pleasers are Kasba Ganpati, Tambdi Jogeshwari Ganpati, and Tulsi Baug Ganpati, Guruji Talim, and Kesariwada Ganpati.
+Daghdushet Halwai Ganpati is yet another notable pandal that never fails to awe-inspire visitors with its replication of famous monuments.

 Fun fact: in 2014, to commemorate the completion of 60 years of Khairtabad Ganesh Utsav Mela, the organizing committee decided to build a 60 feet Ganesh idol holding a 5600 kg laddu in the left palm, making it one of the tallest Ganesh idols to be ever made in history.
-It was in fact, the tradition of the committee to increase the idol’s height by 1 meter every year for the previous six decades, having started with just a 1 foot tall idol.
+It was, in fact, the tradition of the committee to increase the idol’s height by 1 meter every year for the previous six decades, having started with just a 1-foot tall idol.
 While the size was reduced post-2014, in 2019, it again went up to 61 feet.

 It is the time of family get-togethers and unanimous celebrations.
 Pandals are set up, idols are adorned, and aartis are sung to please the Lord.
 On the third day of the month, women fast and worship Devi Parvati and Lord Shiva.
-The next day is the harvest day (Navyachi Pancham) when they bring in freshly cut paddy from the fields and commence the puja.
+The next day is harvest day (Navyachi Pancham) when they bring in freshly cut paddy from the fields and commence the puja.